25% off all new patient exams through April 2026. Please mention the code EYES25 when booking appointments.

-Ask us about our new location in Chico.
+Ask us about our new locations in Chico and Placerville!

 dog with one brown eye and one blue eye